Few medical doctors have been as lauded—and loathed—as James Marion Sims.

 Sims, who practiced medicine at a time when treating women was considered distasteful and rarely done, invented the vaginal speculum, a tool used for dilation and examination.
 He also pioneered a surgical technique to repair vesicovaginal fistula, a common 19th-century complication of childbirth in which a tear between the uterus and bladder caused constant pain and urine leakage.

-Sims’s defenders say the Southern-born slaveholder was simply a man of his time for whom the end justified the means—and that enslaved women with fistulas were likely to have wanted the treatment badly enough that they would have agreed to take part in his experiments.
+His defenders say the Southern-born slaveholder was simply a man of his time for whom the end justified the means—and that enslaved women with fistulas were likely to have wanted the treatment badly enough that they would have agreed to take part in his experiments.
 But history hasn’t recorded their voices, and consent from their owners, who had a strong financial interest in their recovery, was the only legal requirement of the time.

-Roots in the Slave Market
+Roots in the Market for Enslaved People

 Born in Lancaster County, South Carolina in 1813, James Marion Sims entered the medical profession when doctors didn’t undergo the same rigorous coursework and training they do today.
 After interning with a doctor, taking a three-month course and studying for a year at Jefferson Medical College, Sims began his practice in Lancaster.
 He later relocated to Montgomery, Alabama, seeking a fresh start after the death of his first two patients.

 “This brings up the concept of ‘soundness.’ ” says Gamble.
-Being a "sound" meant “they produce (for men and women) and reproduce (for women).
+Being "sound" meant “they produce (for men and women) and reproduce (for women).
 For these women having this fistula made them less sound.”

 Like most doctors in the 19th century, Sims originally had little interest in treating female patients—and no specific gynecological training.
 Indeed, examining and treating female organs was widely considered offensive and unsavory.
 But his interest in treating women changed when he was asked to help a patient who had fallen off a horse and was suffering from pelvic and back pain.